blockprotocol/blockprotocol/rfcs/text/0428-extending-and-duplicating-types.md

 ## The `additionalProperties` problem

-As established in the [Versioning RFC](./0408-versioning-types.md) for the type system, having `{ "additionalProperties": false }` for all schemas is an assumption made for determining type compatibility.
+As established in the [Versioning RFC](./0408-versioning-types.md) for the type system, _implicitly_ applying `{ "additionalProperties": false }` for all types is important when considering type compatibility.
-If we assume this for _any_ entity type, then we lose the ability for [_coercive subtyping_](https://en.wikipedia.org/wiki/Subtyping#Coercions).
+However, if we assume this for _any_ entity type, then we lose the ability for [_coercive subtyping_](https://en.wikipedia.org/wiki/Subtyping#Coercions) when we expand the system with the type extension mechanism.
 An instance that satisfies a given supertype will not validate against a subtype if that subtype adds additional properties.

-For example, if we supply the `Employee` instance from above to a `Person`, it will receive properties that are considered `additionalProperties` (the `occupation` property is not present on `Person`).
+For example, if we supply the `Employee` instance from above to a `Person`, it will receive properties that are considered `additionalProperties` (the `occupation` property is not present on `Person`) and therefore break the implicitly applied constraint.

-The assumption that we can select/project parts of a subtype that make up a supertype is essential for keeping strictness in JSON Schemas.
+This ability to select/project parts of a subtype that make up a supertype is an essential assumption for the rest of this proposal while keeping the benefits of having strict typing in the system.

-We propose slight modifications to how `{ "additionalProperties": true }` and `{ "unevaluatedProperties": false }` are used within our type extension system to let supertypes keep strictness while allowing composition.
+To mitigate this issue, we propose slight modifications to how `{ "additionalProperties": true }` and `{ "unevaluatedProperties": false }` are used within our type extension system to let supertypes keep strictness while allowing composition.
 This modification refers to the implicit constraints that should be applied when validating types and instances, and should not affect syntax.

 Concrete examples of the issues that arise with `additionalProperties` and `unevaluatedProperties` are shown in the [Reference-level explanation](#problems-with-additionalproperties-and-unevaluatedproperties).